The Latest News:

 March 27th, 2019 – St. Louis Post – Dispatch: Jury Penalizes Bayer / Monsanto in $80 million cancer case.

 Jan 28, 2019 – St. Louis Post – Dispatch: Federal Judge Allows Evidence into RoundUp Trials

 March 27th, 2019

 Jury returns a $80,000,000 verdict on behalf of Edwin Hardeman, 70, who used RoundUp on his Bay Area property.

 Jury returns a $289,200,000 verdict on behalf of Dewayne “Lee” Johnson, a groundskeeper for the Benicia Unified School DIstrict who was diagnosed with non-Hodgkin’s lymphoma after years of using RoundUp pesticides.

 Whether you have used Roundup weed killer on your own yard, seen the container on a shelf in a store or have a friend who swears by its results, chances are you have heard of the popular product.

-While less than a year ago you may have not been aware of the dangers associated with RoundUp, the weed killer has now been associated with non-Hodgkin’s lymphoma, constant media attention, and in August 2018, a jury verdict of nearly $290 million on behalf of a California man.
+While less than a year ago you may have not been aware of the dangers associated with RoundUp, the weed killer has now been associated with non-Hodgkin’s lymphoma (NHL), constant media attention, and in August 2018, a jury verdict of nearly $290 million on behalf of a California man.

-According to the International Agency for the Research on Cancer, the main ingredient in Roundup known as glyphosate, has been declared a “probable human carcinogen.”
+According to the International Agency for the Research on Cancer, the main ingredient in Roundup, known as glyphosate, has been declared a “probable human carcinogen.”
 In 2019, more studies have revealed that RoundUp may be linked to an over 40% increase in cancer, specifically non-Hodgkins lymphoma.

 Have You Worked Around Roundup?